 Savings Plans Description NEO Participants PPL Deferred Savings Plan (PPL DSP) Tax-qualified defined contribution plan PPL provides matching contributions of up to 3% of the participant's compensation subject to contribution limits imposed by the Internal Revenue Service, or IRS Compensation includes base salary plus annual cash incentive award Participants vest in PPL's matching contributions after one year of service Participants may request distribution of their account at any time following termination of employment Messrs.
-Spence, Bergstein, Sorgi and Dudkin, and Ms. Raphael PPL Executive Deferred Compensation Plan (PPL EDCP) Non-qualified deferred compensation plan Participants may defer some or all of their compensation in excess of the estimated minimum legally required annual payroll tax withholding and in excess of the amounts allowed by statute under the PPL Deferred Savings Plan Matching contributions of up to 3% of the participant's compensation are made under this plan on behalf of participating Messrs.
-Spence, Bergstein, Sorgi and Dudkin, and Ms. Raphael
+Sorgi, Bergstein and Dudkin, and Ms. Raphael Mr. Spence participated in this plan prior to his retirement on June 1, 2020 PPL Executive Deferred Compensation Plan (PPL EDCP) Non-qualified deferred compensation plan Participants may defer some or all of their compensation in excess of the estimated minimum legally required annual payroll tax withholding and in excess of the amounts allowed by statute under the PPL Deferred Savings Plan Matching contributions of up to 3% of the participant's compensation are made under this plan on behalf of participating officers to make up for matching contributions that could not be made on behalf of such officers under the PPL Deferred Savings Plan because of statutory limits on qualified plan benefits Compensation includes base salary plus annual cash incentive award There is no vesting condition for the company matching contributions Messrs.
+Sorgi, Bergstein and Dudkin, and Ms. Raphael Mr. Spence participated in this plan prior to his retirement on June 1, 2020

-Savings Plans Description NEO Participants officers to make up for matching contributions that could not be made on behalf of such officers under the PPL Deferred Savings Plan because of statutory limits on qualified plan benefits Compensation includes base salary plus annual cash incentive award There is no vesting condition for the company matching contributions LG&E and KU Savings Plan Tax-qualified defined contribution plan For each dollar deferred, up to 6% of compensation, LKE will contribute 70 cents subject to contribution limits imposed by the IRS Compensation includes base salary, plus deferrals to Company-sponsored benefit plans, Section 402(g) salary redirection, qualified transportation fringe benefit plans, short term incentive compensation, cost of living adjustments, commissions and overtime Participants may request distribution of their account at any time following termination of employment, though there may be applicable tax consequences Mr. Thompson LG&E and KU Energy LLC Nonqualified Savings Plan Non-qualified deferred compensation plan Participants may defer up to 75% of their compensation in accordance with the terms and conditions of the plan Matching contributions are made under this plan on behalf of eligible participants to make up for matching contributions that could not be made on behalf of such participants under the LG&E and KU Savings Plan because of statutory limits on qualified plan benefits Compensation includes base salary plus annual cash incentive award There is no vesting condition for the company matching contributions Mr. Thompson
+Savings Plans Description NEO Participants LG&E and KU Savings Plan Tax-qualified defined contribution plan For each dollar deferred, up to 6% of compensation, LKE contributed 70 cents subject to contribution limits imposed by the IRS.
+Effective January 27, 2020, LKE's contribution was changed to 35 cents subject to the same contribution limits imposed by the IRS Compensation includes base salary, plus deferrals to Company-sponsored benefit plans, Section 402(g) salary redirection, qualified transportation fringe benefit plans, short term incentive compensation, cost of living adjustments, commissions and overtime Participants may request distribution of their account at any time following termination of employment, though there may be applicable tax consequences Mr. Thompson LG&E and KU Energy LLC Nonqualified Savings Plan Non-qualified deferred compensation plan Participants may defer up to 75% of their compensation in accordance with the terms and conditions of the plan Matching contributions are made under this plan on behalf of eligible participants to make up for matching contributions that could not be made on behalf of such participants under the LG&E and KU Savings Plan because of statutory limits on qualified plan benefits Compensation includes base salary plus annual cash incentive award There is no vesting condition for the company matching contributions Mr. Thompson